 As you may have heard, the U.S. Department of Education announced another extension of the flexibilities offered to federal student loan borrowers.
 Understanding these options can help you make more informed decisions about paying your bills and prioritizing your debts.
-The benefits have been extended through May 1, 2022.

 You don’t need to hire a company to help you get this student loan payment relief.
 The program is already in place and there’s nothing you need to do to enroll.
 Anyone who tells you they can help you sign up for this program for a fee is a scammer.

 So, just to recap, what does this mean for you if you have a federal student loan?